alizeacar/alizeacar/README.md

 🌱 I’m currently learning System & Network and Machine Learning 🔭 I’m currently working on Machine Learning
 👯 I’m looking to collaborate on Machine Learning
-🤝 I’m looking for help with Turkish Question Answering 💻 All of my projects are available at https://github.com/alizeacar 💬 Ask me about NLP, Machine Learning, Python
+💻 All of my projects are available at https://github.com/alizeacar 💬 Ask me about NLP, Machine Learning, Python
 📫 How to reach me saeacar@gmail.com